nicholas477/JsonSerialization/README.md

-# JsonSerialization
+# Json Serialization Plugin
 This plugin adds support for serializing UObjects to json.
-It supports nested objects, arrays, structs, etc.
+It supports nested objects, arrays, structs, etc. It serializes all non-transient properties, and it does not serialize cyclical references.

+## How to use

 It comes with one function: